You are listening to the Sean Hannity Radio Show Podcast.

 Your thoughts.

-Well, I think first of all, looking at the details when you're changing uh one-fifth of the American economy and life and death is totally legitimate.
+Well, I think, first of all, looking at the details, when you're changing one-fifth of the American economy and life and death is totally legitimate, I think they are going to have a hearing early next week.

-And you go around the country, you look at the pain that's being caused, you look at uh the the cost to the pre to the patient, the cost to people buying insurance, the cost to doctors and hospitals.
+And you go around the country, you look at the pain that's being caused, you look at the cost to the patient, the cost to people buying insurance, the cost to doctors and hospitals.

-Uh Obamacare is an absolute disaster, and and in most states has turned out uh to be very expensive to not work and to offer people fewer and fewer and fewer choices.
+And in most states, it has turned out to be very expensive, to not work, and to offer people fewer and fewer and fewer choices.

 The number of counties that have either no insurance company or only one insurance company is really very sobering.

-I also think right off the top, you probably get an additional fifty cents out of every dollar.
+I also think right off the top, you probably get an additional 50 cents out of every dollar.

-Um, but I do think other states are gonna blow it, they're gonna mismanage it, misappropriate it, and they're gonna come back hat in hand.
+They're going to mismanage it, misappropriate it, and they're going to come back hat in hand.

 How important would it be to have a provision in there that says they can't?

-They get their look, I think it's very important to establish, and this is part of what Rand Paul has been trying to say, it's very important to establish real federalism, which is yes, you get the freedom to experiment, but guess what?
+Look, I think it's very important to establish, and this is part of what Rand Paul has been trying to say: it's very important to establish real federalism, which is, yes, you get the freedom to experiment, but guess what?

 You own the experiment.